 Additional assistance is found in these guides:

-- (April, 2018) - latest spreadsheet containing many details about the components found in the CIA Request - component descriptions, requirements - both paper and training, security administrators
+CIA Component and Training List (2020) - latest spreadsheet containing detailed information about the components found in the CIA Request - component descriptions, requirements - both paper and training, security administrators

 Questions? - contact email@example.com.